Overview

 While Mender itself does not have any specific kernel requirements beyond what a normal Linux kernel provides, it relies on systemd, which does have one such requirement: The CONFIG_FHANDLE feature must be enabled in the kernel.
 The symptom if this feature is unavailable is that systemd hangs during boot looking for device files.

-If you run the Mender client in standalone mode, you can avoid this dependency by disabling Mender as a system service.
+If you run the Mender Client in standalone mode, you can avoid this dependency by disabling Mender as a system service.

 Partition layout